On the growth of logarithmic difference of meromorphic functions and a Wiman-Valiron estimate: Introduction

-where the $\mathfrak{S}_k^{(n)}$ are the \textit{Stirling numbers of the second kind} \cite[\S 24.1]{AS64}.
-We recall that the Stirling number of the second kind $\frak{S}_n^{(m)}$ counts the number of different ways to partitioning a set of $n$ objects into $m$ non-empty subsets.
+where the $\mathfrak{S}_k^{(n)}$ are \textit{Stirling numbers of the second kind} \cite[\S 24.1]{AS64}.
+We recall that Stirling number of the second kind $\frak{S}_n^{(m)}$ counts the number of different ways to partition a set of $n$ objects into $m$ non-empty subsets.
 In particular, it has the following generating function \cite[\S21.1.4]{AS64}:

-We now give a vigorous justification to the formal expansion (\ref{E:Formal-exp}).
+We now give a rigorous justification of the formal expansion (\ref{E:Formal-exp}).